MrWolfZ/ngrx-forms/README.md

 #### Value Conversion

-If you need to use a form element that only supports objects as values (e.g. most custom date picker components) you can provide a value converter via the `ngrxValueConverter` attribute to perform a conversion between view and state values.
+If you need to use a form element that only supports objects as values (e.g. most custom date picker and tag input components) you can provide a value converter via the `ngrxValueConverter` attribute to perform a conversion between view and state values.
 Value converters are simple objects with two functions:

 ```typescript
 export interface NgrxValueConverter<TView, TState> {